austinsw/Telegram-Flood-Bot/README.md

 - `proxy_file = 'proxy.csv'` Proxy file name too, can be adjusted.
 - **API_ID** and **API_HASH** values are retrived from https://my.telegram.org.
 - `#, proxy=getProxy(n))` The proxy feature is currently disabled.
 If you have bought proxies, can delete the `) #` in this line to re-use this feature.
 - `##### 3` Adjust when to launch the code.
 If the time scheudled is in the past, the code will run immediately.
-(Since the loading and logging into 50+ Telegram account can take up to mintues, this feature is required for pre-loading.)
+(Since the loading and logging into 50+ Telegram accounts can take up to mintues, this feature is required for pre-loading.)
 - In the main function: `abc = input("Type anything to continue: ")` This line is for holding back sending messages after pre-logging in into accounts.
 Comment this line if wishes to automatically send messages in scheduled time.
 - `await everything[0].send_message(everything[3], everything[2])` Can be commneted if only wish to join group instead of sending out messages in the first time.